 The low tyre pressure warning light will indicate a pressure drop in one of your tyres.
 Whether this fall in pressure is due to a puncture or has occurred over time, you should top up your tyres with air as soon as you can.

 Worried about an illuminated dashboard warning light on your vehicle?
 Have our experts check it out and get you back on the road safely.
-Get in touch with us today to book an appointment or to discuss your concerns.
+Get in touch with us today to book an appointment at our Waterlooville garage, or to discuss your concerns – we will do all we can to assist you.